 4 important tips to consider when preparing your 2024 Income Tax Return

-It’s Income Tax Time, and you’re prepping for homeownership!
-Here are 4 tips to consider when preparing your 2024 Income Tax Return including why shouldn’t you claim a business loss when applying for a mortgage loan.
+It’s income tax time, and you’re prepping for homeownership.
+Here are 4 tips to consider when preparing your 2024 income tax return including why you shouldn’t claim a business loss when applying for a mortgage loan.

 Claiming a business loss on your income tax return can negatively impact your ability to qualify for a mortgage loan.
 Here are a few reasons why: